pytchlang/pytch-webapp/doc/source/developer/environment-variables.rst

   Initial portion of URL from which assets within the media library will be fetched.

+``VITE_LESSON_SPECIMENS_BASE``
+  Initial portion of URL from which lesson "specimens" will be fetched.
+This is currently outside the normal deployment structure, to allow independent development and updates.

 ``VITE_DEMOS_BASE``
   Initial portion of URL from which demo zipfiles will be fetched.